On the Design of Channel Shortening Demodulators for Iterative Receivers in MIMO and ISI Channels: The General Form of the CS Demodulator

-With any parameters $(\vec{V},\vec{R},\vec{G})$, the GMI can be calculated from (\ref{metricMIMO2}), although they may not be optimal in the sense of maximizing the GMI.
-We illustrate Theorem \ref{thm1} with two examples.

 \begin{example}{ } Extended Zero-Forcing filter (EZF).
-We extend the zero-Forcing filter \cite{CS03} to only partly invert the channel so that a trellis search is necessary after the EZF front-end filter.
-In view of the CS demodulator, we can select the parameters in (\ref{md2}) as:
+We extend the zero-Forcing filter \cite{CS03} to only partly invert the channel so that a trellis-search is necessary after the EZF front-end filter.
+In view of the CS demodulator, we can select the parameters in (\ref{p1md2}) as: